Preventing Image Bandwidth Theft With .htaccess

 </FilesMatch>

-Change "your-domain-name-here.com" to your real domain name.
-If your site can be accessed using other domain names (eg "www.your-domain-name-here.net"), be sure to add an additional SetEnvIfNoCase line for each of those domain names (with the URLs appropriately changed to the URLs of your domains.
-On the other hand, if your site can only be accessed using one domain, for example, using only "www.your-domain-name-here.com", then delete the line with "http://your-domain-name-here.com".
+Change "example.com" to your real domain name.
+If your site can be accessed using other domain names (eg "www.example.net"), be sure to add an additional SetEnvIfNoCase line for each of those domain names (with the URLs appropriately changed to the addresses of your domains.
+On the other hand, if your site can only be accessed using one domain, for example, using only "www.example.com", feel free to delete the non-www versions, although it is probably a good idea to leave it there in case you ever change your mind in the future.
 The cut and paste code above caters to the usual case where most sites can be accessed with or without the "www" prefix.
+It also works whether your site is accessed with HTTPS or plain HTTP.

 That's all there is to it.
 The above file should protect all images that have ".gif", ".png", ".jpg" and ".jpeg" extensions.